 5. What are some things that you want?

-This is different than the extras you know you'd wear all the time.
-These are pieces that may not get worn every day or every week, but you've had your eye on them for forever!
+This is different than the extras you know you’d wear all the time.
+These are pieces that may not get worn every day or every week, but you’ve had your eye on them for a long time.
 Fashion should be fun, after all!
-You don't need it, but I'm giving you permission to add a couple of those trendy & exciting pieces to your wardrobe!
+You don’t need it, but I’m giving you permission to add a couple of those trendy & exciting pieces to your wardrobe!

 You know the items you need to achieve that.